ruzickap/k8s-istio-webinar/docs/part-01/README.md

   --query "DelegationSet.NameServers"
 ```

-Create policy allowing the cert-manager to change Route 53 settings:
+Create policy allowing the cert-manager to change Route 53 settings.
+This will
+allow cert-manager to generate wildcard SSL certificates by Let's Encrypt
+certificate authority.

 ```bash
 aws iam create-policy \